MicrosoftDocs/sql-docs/azure-sql/database/azure-sql-dotnet-quickstart.md

 1. For the **Project Name**, enter *DotnetSQL*.
 Leave the default values for the rest of the fields and select **Next**.

-1. For the **Framework**, ensure .NET 7.0 is selected.
-Then choose **Create**.
+1. For the **Framework**, ensure .NET 7.0 is selected and uncheck **Use controllers (uncheck to use minimal APIs)**.
+This tutorial uses a Minimal API template to streamline endpoint creation and configuration.

+1. Choose **Create**.
 The new project will open inside the Visual Studio environment.

 ## [.NET CLI](#tab/net-cli)